mengsarah/how-to-lean/appendix-lean.md

 You can comment with `--` or `/- -/`, analogous to the `//` and `/* */` that you may be familiar with.
 Skip this section if you're familiar with comment syntax.

-The following code block demonstrates how you can comment:
+The following code block demonstrates how you can comment (paste into a .lean file so you can see syntax highlighting):

 	-- one way to comment